kalybprince/Informational-Monism-Tech-Specs/README.md

 ## About TR-001

-TR-001 is a foundational framework for information processing that prioritizes Geometric Symmetry over statistical scaling.
-While current industry models rely on high-entropy stochastic guessing, this project utilizes the physical limits of three-dimensional space to achieve a 100,000x reduction in computational overhead.
+TR-001 is a foundational framework for information processing.
+We provide a complete hardware-to-software stack that prioritizes **Geometric Symmetry** over statistical scaling.
+While current industry models rely on high-entropy stochastic guesswork, this project utilizes the physical limits of three-dimensional space to achieve a 100,000x reduction in computational overhead.

 The system is built upon two core physical constants: